denisesato/InteractiveProcessDriftDetectionFW/README.md

 After you cloned the git repository, you can install the dependencies using the requirements.txt file (using pip): pip install -r requirements.txt

-Pip is not able to correctly install pygraphviz library.
-Because of this the line for pygraphviz (in requirements.txt) is commented and there is a file named pygraphviz_windows.txt to help you with the installation in a windows machine.
+If you are using a Windows machine, pip is not able to correctly install pygraphviz library.
+In this case you have to comment the line for pygraphviz (in requirements.txt) and follows the instructions described in the pygraphviz_windows.txt to help you with the installation on a windows machine.
+You also have to execute the pip install -r requirements.txt after you comment the line for pygraphviz.

 # Docker installation
 It is possible to install IPDD via docker using the Dockerfile.
 If you need any help please verify the file docker_help.txt.
+In this case you don't need to change requirements.txt file.

 # Running the web interface
 You can start the IPDD web interface by running the file index.py.